VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Abstract

 \section{Abstract}

-\emph{Symbolic regression} has recently gained traction in AI-driven scientific discovery, aiming to recover explicit closed-form expressions from data that reveal underlying physical laws.
-Despite recent advances, existing methods remain dominated by heuristic search algorithms or data-intensive approaches that assume low-noise regimes and lack principled uncertainty quantification.
-Fully probabilistic formulations are scarce, and existing Markov chain Monte Carlo–based Bayesian methods often struggle to efficiently explore the highly multimodal combinatorial space of symbolic expressions.
-We introduce \vasst, a scalable probabilistic framework for symbolic regression based on \emph{variational inference}. \vasst\ employs a continuous relaxation of symbolic expression trees, termed \emph{soft symbolic trees}, where discrete operator and feature assignments are replaced by soft distributions over allowable components.
-This relaxation transforms the combinatorial search over an astronomically large symbolic space into an efficient gradient-based optimization problem while preserving a coherent probabilistic interpretation.
-The learned soft representations induce posterior distributions over symbolic structures, enabling principled uncertainty quantification.
-Across simulated experiments and Feynman Symbolic Regression Database within \texttt{SRBench}, \vasst\ achieves superior performance in both structural recovery and predictive accuracy compared to state-of-the-art symbolic regression methods.
+\emph{Symbolic regression} (\sr) has gained recent traction in AI-driven scientific discovery for learning closed-form physical laws.
+Yet existing methods are dominated by heuristic search or data-intensive approaches that often assume low-noise regimes and lack principled uncertainty quantification, while fully probabilistic \sr\ formulations remain scarce.
+We introduce a scalable probabilistic framework for \sr, \vasst, based on \emph{variational inference}. \vasst\ uses \emph{soft symbolic trees}, a continuous relaxation of symbolic expression trees in which discrete operator and feature assignments are replaced by probability distributions over allowable components.
+This transforms combinatorial symbolic search through an astronomically large expression space into efficient gradient-based optimization while preserving a coherent probabilistic interpretation.
+The learned soft representations induce posterior distributions over symbolic structures, enabling uncertainty quantification across plausible symbolic forms through posterior-aware symbolic model selection.
+On simulated experiments and the \emph{Feynman Symbolic Regression Database}, \vasst\ achieves strong structural recovery and predictive accuracy compared to state-of-the-art competing \sr\ methods.